 - Regularly sit down with the team and organise the feedback

 All-in-all: don't overthink it (too much) and simply enjoy building high-quality relationships with your main advocates.
+Remember, once you're live, the right web hosting service can provide you with valuable user analytics.

 Getting face-to-face with users, either in real life or with remote user testing tools, is what designers fear most about user testing, but it's actually really useful, not to mention the best way to build relationships with our main advocates.